Everyone can feel that something in the world is colder than it should be.

 Lucifer did not fall alone.

 Some angels rebelled, left their proper place, and now stand under judgment.
+Jude says they did not stay within their own position of authority but left their proper dwelling.
+Peter says God did not spare them but cast them into chains of gloomy darkness to be kept until judgment.
 They did not become creators.
 They did not become a second source.
 They remained derivative, but bent.

 They followed the brightness they could see rather than the source it once reflected.
 When Lucifer collapsed, they collapsed with him.
 Not because they were forced.
 Because they had already turned.